 2. Schools and Community Centers

 In rural areas of countries like India, Kenya, and Bangladesh, schools and community centers often operate without reliable electricity.
 A lack of proper lighting can limit educational opportunities, especially for children studying indoors during daylight hours.
-Solar bottle bulbs can illuminate classrooms and common areas, allowing to learn in brighter environments without relying on expensive electricity.
+Solar bottle bulbs can illuminate classrooms and common areas, allowing students to learn in brighter environments without relying on expensive electricity.

 Example: In Kenya, solar bottle bulbs have been installed in schools to improve classroom lighting, enhancing the learning environment and reducing the need for daytime electric lighting.